dlang/DIPs/DIPs/DIP1xxx-SSS.md

 implementation be just a function calling a bunch of empty functions recursively.
 Hopefully, the compiler will be able to inline this series of calls into oblivion, meaning the run time cost of this feature for structs that do not use it will be zero.

-If the compiler implementors fear that inlining will not nullify these calls where not applicable, they MAY manually eliminate no-op subtrees.
+If the compiler implementers fear that inlining will not nullify these calls where not applicable, they MAY manually eliminate no-op sub-trees.

 Structs that do define `opMove` manage their own costs.